 Early Notables of the Colclough family (pre 1700)

-More information is included under the topic Early Colclough Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Colclough Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Colclough family to Ireland

 Some of the Colclough family moved to Ireland, but this topic is not covered in this excerpt.